zoywongus/PokemonBattleAI/README.md

 (todo in the future)

 # Status
+June 23: Added confusion effects to moves.
+Mechanics for acrobatics/struggle implemented.
+Implemented recoil-on-miss mechanics.
+Confusion moves and mechanics seem to be working.
 June 22: Added critical hit chances.
 Added mechanics for status conditions, and updated turn structuring.
 Did not fully test status moves yet (still have to update move effects)
 June 19: Updated some special/physical distinguishment.
 Updated attack damage calculations a bit